shaninala/Final-Project/README.md

-# 🚗 GasHub
+#  GasHub
 ![GasHub Logo](https://your-logo-url.png)

-## OUR PROJECT IS...
+## Project Description:

 GasHub is a web application that we are currently developing to help drivers **save money and reduce fuel waste** by finding the most efficient and affordable gas stations on their route.
-Our goal is to provide **real-time gas price updates** and **smart route optimization**, making it easier for drivers to make informed decisions.
+Our goal is to provide **real-time gas price updates**, making it easier for drivers to make informed decisions.

 ---

 ## 🚀 Features (In Development)

-✅ Real-time gas price updates
+✅ Finding Gas Stations

 ---